 Scripture: For God so loved the world, that he gave his only begotten son, that whosoever believeth in him should not perish, but have eternal life.
 John 3:16

-War room prayer example 1: Lord thank you for loving me.
+Prayer: O Lord thank you for loving me.
 Thank you for giving your son for my salvation!
 I praise you for eternal life through Jesus Christ!
-Amen
+In your holy name, Amen

 Scripture: For I know the plans I have for you,’ declares the Lord, ‘ plans to prosper you and not to harm you, plans to give you hope and a future.”

-Example 2 of praying war room scripture: Heavenly Father, your plans for me give me hope for the future.
+Prayer: Heavenly Father, your plans for me give me hope for the future.
 They are good and will not harm me.
 I trust you with my future and ask your guidance as I walk the path you have placed before me.
-Amen
+In Jesus’ name, Amen

 Scripture: Trust in the LORD with all your heart and lean not on your own understanding.
 In all your ways acknowledge him and he will make your paths straight

-Example 3 of praying war room scripture: Lord in heaven, I acknowledge that my ways are not your ways.
+Prayer: Lord in heaven, I acknowledge that my ways are not your ways.
 Lord help me to not lean on my own understanding, but to instead trust you.
 I long to walk in the way you have prepared for me.
 Help me to align my ways to your ways.
-Amen
+In the name of Christ Jesus, Amen

-One of the most important aspects of praying scriptures back to God is having a ready list of verses that you can use to pray.
+One additional aspect of praying scriptures back to God is having a ready list of verses that you can use to pray.
 One way to do this is with the use of a bible concordance.
 These books include an exhaustive list of words that are used in the bible.
 It allows you to focus in on a topic that you may be wanting to create a prayer strategy for and find specific promises that stick out for your individual prayer needs.

-Additionally you can be intentional during your personal bible study time and listen to the holy spirit for promises, commands, and verses that can be used as rhema for your war room prayer.
+Additionally you can be intentional during your quiet time with God and listen to the holy spirit for promises, commands, and verses that can be used as rhema for your war room prayer.

 During my study, and prayer journaling time I have been creating lists of prayer points and scriptures to use when praying over different needs that I come across both for myself and for others.
 Here are some ideas of scriptures to use to pray for different subjects